yuvalro-gh/node-auth-service/README.md

 ## About & Features
 Tiny authorization service using JWT pairs (access & refresh), suitable for bootstrapping small projects.
-Refresh token is on rotation for better simplicity (rather then token invalidation mechanism).
+Refresh token is on rotation for better simplicity (rather than token invalidation mechanism).
 Maintains a single DB collection: `users`.
 Includes example cURL commands for easy testing in your own environment.